angaaruriakhil/Portfolio/readme.md

 The wireframe for the project was designed on [Figma](https://www.figma.com/file/UQ7NcCBE9NScccttfMR9e2/Portfolio---Week-1?node-id=0%3A1).

 I endeavoured to get a 1:1 recreation of the wireframe during development and I think I got it pretty close.
+As time went on, I adapted the design to accomodate for responsiveness and to better present the information.

 ### Languages/Frameworks Used